SwervUO/UOMap/README.md

   //  --- a comment indicator, everthing after this on a line is ignored.

  init $mapnum,$width,$height	                               // width or height == 0, default mapsize will be
-                                                               // used for the mapnum
+                                                               // used for the mapnum.
+Should always be the first thing

- load terrain,uop or mul,$filepath                             // Load the terrain file at filepath
+ load terrain,uop or mul,$filepath                             // Load the terrain file at filepath (make sure you init first)

- load art,$idxpath,$mulpath                                    // Load the art specified by the paths
+ load art,$idxpath,$mulpath                                    // Load the art specified by the paths (make sure you init first)

  diff terrain,$diflpath,$difpath                               // Apply the diff